Diary of a POCF Chapter 5: The Readjustment Phase

 “Hi, Love,” he says, pulling down his mask to lean in for a kiss.

 We kiss, then I pull back to scan his beautiful face and touch his soft beard, so rugged and manly.
 It cushions my face as I go in for another.
 We linger for a moment, familiarizing our lips with one another again, and I inhale the sweet scent of his skin.

 Phase 3: The Next Day

 Some adjustments never change, like sleeping together and waking up at every toss and turn.
-But each time I wake on that first night, I’m quickly relieved he made it home.
+But each time I woke on that first night, I was quickly relieved he made it home.
 At one point in the early morning, just as the sky turns that blue shade of dawn, I open my eyes to Chris curled on my side of the bed.
-Instead of nudging him to move over, like I normally would, I study each wrinkle on the corners of his eyes and watch his chest rise and fall —my shiny new husband, alive and well, next to me.
+Instead of nudging him to move over, like I usually would, I study each wrinkle on the corners of his eyes and watch his chest rise and fall —my shiny new husband, alive and well, next to me.

 3:13 pm: I spoke too soon.